Press Brake Tooling Guide: Choose Punches, V-Dies and Tooling Quotes

 • Acute Angle Punch (30°-60°): Designed for creating sharp bends less than 90°.
 Essential for box-making and enclosure fabrication.

-• Gooseneck Punch: Features a curved profile to avoid interference with previously formed flanges.
+• gooseneck punch: Features a curved profile to avoid interference with previously formed flanges.
 Ideal for U-channel and deep box bending.

 • Hemming Punch: Flat-bottomed punch used for flattening edges and creating hems.
 Common in automotive and appliance manufacturing.